James Ivory: Early years and education

-Career

-Merchant Ivory Productions
+1959–1978: Beginnings and early films

 Ivory met producer Ismail Merchant at a screening of Ivory's documentary The Sword and the Flute in New York City in 1959.
 In May 1961, Merchant and Ivory formed the film production company Merchant Ivory Productions.
-Merchant and Ivory were long-term life partners.
-Their professional and romantic partnership lasted 44 years, from 1961 until Merchant's death in 2005.
-Ivory owned several homes, including the Jacob Rutsen Van Rensselaer House and Mill Complex in Claverack, New York.
+Merchant and Ivory became long-term life partners.
+Their professional and romantic relationship commenced in 1961 and continued until Merchant's death in 2005.

-Their partnership has a place in the Guinness Book of World Records for the longest partnership in independent cinema history.
-Until Merchant's death in 2005, they produced 40 films, including a number of films that received Academy, BAFTA and Golden Globe awards among many others.
+Ivory's professional partnership with Merchant has a place in the Guinness Book of World Records for the longest partnership in independent cinema history.
+Before Merchant's death in 2005, they produced 40 films, including a number of films that received Academy, BAFTA and Golden Globe awards.
 Ivory directed 17 theatrical films for Merchant Ivory, and novelist Ruth Prawer Jhabvala was the screenwriter for 22 of their productions in addition to another film produced by Merchant Ivory after Merchant's death.

-Of this collaboration, Ismail Merchant once commented: "It is a strange marriage we have at Merchant Ivory ...
+Ismail Merchant once commented: "It is a strange marriage we have at Merchant Ivory ...
 I am an Indian Muslim, Ruth is a German Jew, and Jim is a Protestant American.
 Someone once described us as a three-headed god.
 Maybe they should have called us a three-headed monster!"

-A Room with a View (1985)
+1979–1993: Breakthrough and acclaim

 In 1985, Ivory directed a film adaptation of the classic E. M. Forster novel A Room with a View.
-The film starred Helena Bonham Carter who was 19 years old at the time, in her first major film role.
+The film starred Helena Bonham Carter who was 18 years old at the time, in her first major film role.
 The film also co-starred Julian Sands, Maggie Smith, Judi Dench, Denholm Elliott, Simon Callow, and Daniel Day-Lewis.
 The film received universal praise with The Chicago Sun-Times film critic Roger Ebert gave the film four out of four stars, writing: "It is an intellectual film, but intellectual about emotions: It encourages us to think about how we feel, instead of simply acting on our feelings."
 The film received eight Academy Award nominations including Best Director for Ivory.
 He also received Best Director nominations from the British Academy Film Awards, the Golden Globes Awards, and the Directors Guild of America.